 Carbureted engines are more affected by bad gas then fuel injected engines.
 Many of the lower cost fuels may have more contaminants it the gas which can clog the carb or even the fuel injectors.
 This is why I often run the higher octanes in my ATV.

 Over time you’ll get a build-up of contaminants in your fuel system and it needs to be cleaned out.
 Here are some signs that it’s time to use a fuel system cleaner.

 - Hard to start.
-The engine takes a bit of time to get started then it uses to.
+The engine takes a bit of time to get started than it uses to.

 - The engine only runs with the choke fully pulled out.
 This could also lead to the Carb needing to be cleaned.
-But using the Restore Fuel System Restorer (Amazon Link Ad) that I talked above to fix this issue for me.
+But using the Restore Fuel System Restorer (Amazon Link Ad) that I talked about above to fix this issue for me.
 This will help to unclog the primary, starter, or even the enriching jet.